elskewe/dayone-to-obsidian/README.md

    * Weather and user activity
 * Every entry has the date inserted in the text for easier reading (with a calendar icon to help you quickly distinguish from other entries in your vault)
 * If location is specified, it is given under the date, linked to Google Search
-* Tags can be prefixed (default = journal/) to show as subtags in Obsidian separate from other note tags
+* Tags can be prefixed (default = journal/) to show as subtags in Obsidian separate from other note tags.
+User ``--tags-prefix`` option